kajacx/CopyPasteModules/README.md

 ## Version

-Current version in compatible with Factiorio 1.1.
+Current version in compatible with Factorio 1.1.
 See the [changelog](https://github.com/kajacx/CopyPasteModules/blob/master/changelog.md) for more information.